AHURI ONE-DAY CONFERENCE

 Trying to help, trying to get help: finding a way through a crisis driven system

-This session will explore lived experience and service provider perspectives from the qualitative research.
+This session will explore lived experience and service provider perspectives, including qualitative findings from the Trajectories research.

 Circuit breakers: Changing the course, what works to break the circuit